Pumpkin-MC/Pumpkin-Docs/docs/developer/android.md

 (this page was written on android using helix)

 First of all we need terminal app.
-We recommend [termux](https://github.com/termux/termux-app/releases), because its stable and opensource.i Download needed apk file for your architecture of device and install termux.
+We recommend [termux](https://github.com/termux/termux-app/releases), because its stable and opensource.
+Download needed apk file for your architecture of device and install termux.

 After this, you need run some commands.
 We use helix with it simplicity.